burnsajohn/Chromosphaera-perkinsii_Transcriptomics/README.md

 # It may also be useful to run the code line by line or in chunks.

-# Most plots will require information from one or both main analyses scripts:
+# Most plots will require information from one or both main analyses scripts: Cperk_TimeCourse_DEGanalyses.R, Cperk_TimeCourse_GOanalyses.R
-# Cperk_TimeCourse_DEGanalyses.R
-# Cperk_TimeCourse_GOanalyses.R

 For example to make Figure 2A you can run: